adamgonzalez/swift_notebook/README.md

 The methods are all contained within `functions.R`, while the workbook walkthrough is contained in `notebook.md`.

 To do:
-- Incorporate the Savitzky-Golay de-trending
-	- Re-run the SF and ICCF analyses with de-trended light curves
-	- Explore the differences with previous results
-- Perform the flux-flux analysis
+- Incorporate the flux-flux analysis
-	- Extract the variable and constant components